AN AMERICAN ICON

 • 1925 •

-Under the ownership of Leigh Products, Bromwell Housewares enjoys rising sales during the Roaring 1920s followed immediately by the heartbreak of the Great Depression.
-During the Great Depression, sales fall drastically, yet the company continues to operate just three days per week employing as many hard-working Americans as possible.
+Under the ownership of Leigh Products, the company gets relocated to a 4-story building at 601 N. Carroll Ave. in Michigan City, where they enjoyed the Roaring 1920s followed immediately by the heartbreak of the Great Depression.
+Sales fall drastically, yet the company continues to operate just three days per week to continue employing hard working Americans.

 Numerous Distinctions Earned